3 amazing landscapes forged by ice

 The lack of ice beyond the poles and peaks means we’re able to see and experience the remarkable landscapes left behind by the retreating ice.

-Here are three amazing geological places to visit that clearly show the ebb and ‘floe’ of ice across our planet.
+Here are three amazing landscapes and geological places to visit that clearly show the ebb and ‘floe’ of ice across our planet.

 1. Scotland